starship/starship/docs/faq/README.md

 PS1="$(starship prompt --status=$STATUS --jobs=NUM_JOBS)"
 ```

-The [Bash implementation](#) built into Starship is slightly more complex to allow for advanced features like the [Command Duration module](https://starship.rs/config/#Command-Duration) and to ensure that Starship is compatible with various Bash configurations.
+The [Bash implementation](https://github.com/starship/starship/blob/master/src/init/starship.bash) built into Starship is slightly more complex to allow for advanced features like the [Command Duration module](https://starship.rs/config/#Command-Duration) and to ensure that Starship is compatible with pre-installed Bash configurations.

 For a list of all flags accepted by `starship prompt`, use the following command: